 It takes some research to plan a garden.
-There are some that just grab a bunch of plants they love and plop them in the ground, but this can backfire an give them NONE of the vegetables they love despite a lot of wasted efforts.
+There are some who just grab a bunch of plants they love and plop them in the ground, but this can backfire and give them NONE of the vegetables they love despite a lot of wasted efforts.
 There is so much information available to help you do a little legwork and be successful as a gardener.
-When starting any garden I like to sit down and write out a plan.
+When starting any garden, I like to sit down and write out a plan.
 Here are some resources to help with that.

 - Designing the Vegetable Garden: How to Make a Garden Map

 - How to Do a Soil pH Test at Home

 - These Powerful Herbs & Flowers Deter Pests Naturally in the Vegetable Garden

 Start Your Own Seeds